Monday, August 27, 2007

 Re: salt.
 I had forgotten to mention that.
 Yes, it was quite salty but it tended to happen in patches.
 Some people reported no excess salt.
 I encountered a few lip tingling mouthfuls.
 Perhaps you could ask for less salt.
 It seemed to be sprinkled on, so I'm sure your request could be accommodated.

-• At 8/29/2007 6:32 PM, Blogger case_in_point said…
+• At 8/29/2007 6:32 pm, Blogger case-in-point said…

 Hi Dimitri,